adshares/adshares-docs/protocol/synchronization/index.rst

     end

-:ref:`Synchronization <protocol-synchronization>` is done by :ref:`Supply-Side Platforms <protocol-definitions-ssp>` and :ref:`Demand-Side Platforms <protocol-definitions-dsp>` broadcasting via :ref:`ADS Blockchain <protocol-definitions-blockchain>` a URL pointing to :ref:`Platform Metadata <protocol-definitions-metadata>`.
+:ref:`Synchronization <protocol-synchronization>` is done by :ref:`Supply-Side Platforms <protocol-definitions-ssp>` and :ref:`Demand-Side Platforms <protocol-definitions-dsp>` broadcasting via :ref:`ADS Blockchain <protocol-definitions-blockchain>` a URL pointing to :ref:`Platform Metadata <protocol-definitions-platformmetadata>`.

-Once the :ref:`Platform Metadata <protocol-definitions-metadata>` is retrieved, the next step is to retrieve :ref:`Supply-Side Inventory <protocol-definitions-supplyinventory>` or  :ref:`Demand-Side Inventory <protocol-definitions-demandinventory>`.
+Once the :ref:`Platform Metadata <protocol-definitions-platformmetadata>` is retrieved, the next step is to retrieve :ref:`Supply-Side Inventory <protocol-definitions-supplyinventory>` or  :ref:`Demand-Side Inventory <protocol-definitions-demandinventory>`.

-This is done by using the endpoints contained in the :ref:`Platform Metadata <protocol-definitions-metadata>` ``inventoryUrl`` field:
+This is done by using the endpoints contained in the :ref:`Platform Metadata <protocol-definitions-platformmetadata>` ``inventoryUrl`` field:

 * :ref:`Supply-Side Platform <protocol-definitions-ssp>` retrieves :ref:`Demand-Side Inventory <protocol-definitions-demandinventory>`
   from all available :ref:`Demand-Side Platforms <protocol-definitions-dsp>`.